 About Cremation Urns

 Shopping for a cremation urn is always a challenge, especially when a loss is recent.
-At Perfect Memorials, we carry a wide selection of urns for all interests, style preferences, and budgets, and we're here to make your purchase an easy one.
-Consider first which type of material you'd prefer, then take a look at our categories of urns for ashes to see your options.
-We also offer a complete Cremation Memorial Buyer's Guide to help you find exactly what you need.
+At Perfect Memorials, we have a wide selection of urns for sale for all interests, style preferences, and budgets, and we're here to make your purchase an easy one.
+Consider, first, which type of material you'd prefer, then take a look at our categories of urns for ashes for several different shapes, sizes, and designs.
+We also offer a complete Cremation Memorial Buyer's Guide to help you find the burial urn you need to preserve your loved one's memory.

-In our extensive catalog, you'll find both urns for human ashes and urns for pets, as well as keepsake and sharing urns if you'll be keeping only a portion of cremains.
+In our extensive catalog, you'll find cremation urns for human ashes and urns for pets, as well as small urns to be used as keepsakes if you intend to hold only a portion of cremains.

 In addition to your budget, there are two factors that are especially important when choosing a cremation urn: size and storage location.

-In general, a medium urn will hold about 140 cubic inches, a large holds at least 200 cubic inches, and an extra-large urn should hold 300 cubic inches or more.
-The actual capacity will vary by urn, however, so always check the size before you make a purchase.
+In general, a small urn holds less than 140 cubic meters, often with a capacity of just 1-3 cubic meters.
+A medium urn will hold about 140 cubic inches, a large holds at least 200 cubic inches, and an extra-large urn should hold 300 cubic inches or more.
+The actual capacity will vary by cremation urn, however, so always check the size before you make a purchase.

 Where Will the Urn Be Stored?

 If you plan to keep the cremation urn at home, then choose whatever size and style you'd like.
 If it will be stored in a niche or columbarium, however, be sure to consider the dimensions of the space the urn will occupy.
-If you're looking for an urn for burial, you will likely need to purchase a burial container to place it in or an urn vault that can be buried without damage.
+If you're looking for a burial urn, you will likely need to purchase a burial container to place it in or an urn vault that can be buried without damage.

 You can also contact our support team for assistance in finding the best urn for ashes to fit your specific needs.